ZKing20/Apple-Sales/README.md

   <img src="Images/Key Question 7/7.b_monthly_claims_rate_per_store_vs_total_revenue_by_region.png" width="700">
 </p>
 <p align="center">
   Figure 3: Claims per $1M vs Total Revenue.
 Note that this figure has (claims / revenue) in the Y-axis and revenue in the X-axis.
-This means the graph follows the function Y = (number of claims / X), with each red line representing a different number (0-9) of claims per $1M revenue (Y=0/X, Y=1/X, Y=2/X, etc.).
+This means the graph follows the function Y = (number of claims / X), with each red line representing a different number (0-9) of total claims (Y=0/X, Y=1/X, Y=2/X, etc.).
 This explains the overall structure of the graph (i.e. the way the datapoints cluster together in the way they do).
-What this shows is that Tier 2 stores have the same number of claims per $1M in revenue they generate as the lower income stores, indicating ability to scale without lowering quality standards.
+What this shows is that Tier 2 stores have the same number of claims per $1M in revenue generated as the lower income stores, indicating ability to scale without lowering quality standards.
 </p>

 ### Recommendations